baconsocrispy/bbs-api/README.md

 * add `s3_bucket` name to credentials (per below)

+* in `config/environments/development.rb` and `config/environments/production.rb` set `config.active_storage.service = :amazon` instead of :local

+* To prevent active storage from replacing all attached images for a model when updating any one image, add the following line just below `config.active_storage.service = :amazon` in development and production environment files.

+`config.active_storage.replace_on_assign_to_many = false`

 ### Storing Credentials

 * Allow editing of Rails credentials file `credentials.yml.enc` with cli command: